-While I’m not about the juice cleanse life, I do crave recipes like this Detox Soup when I’m in the mood for a little reset and a healthy dose of vegetables, fiber, and vitamins all in one bowl.
-This healthy and wholesome detox vegetable soup recipe is simple to make yet flavorful, satisfying and remarkably nutritious.
+When I’m in the mood for a little reset and a healthy dose of vegetables, fiber, and vitamins, this Chickpea and Kale Soup is my go-to recipe.
+It’s a healthy and wholesome detox vegetable soup recipe that’s simple to make.
 Best of all, it will help your body feel energized and refreshed from the inside out.

 tomato and kale soup in a shallow white bowl with chickpeas and olive oil droplets